guicattani/nps_service/README.md

 This will create a Sneakers server and run the tests.

 ## Known issues
-Rake tests leave ruby instances running in the background running unless all rubies instances are terminated together, so all ruby pids are terminated, this may lead to a server stopping, since all will receive SIGTERM.
+Rake tests leave ruby instances running in the background running unless all rubies instances are terminated together, so all ruby pids are terminated, **this may lead to a server stopping**, because all running rubies all will receive SIGTERM.